Thorington/EauClaireSalon/README.md

 * Navigate to the __HairSalon__ directory in your terminal and type _$ dotnet restore_ and then _$ dotnet run_

+* A note to whoever is grading this: The .sql file I exported included both the structure and some filler data, on purpose

 ## Known Bugs